-The cardiothoracic department in Cardiff has historically been based at the University Hospital of Wales (UHW), also known as the Heath Hospital.
+The cardiothoracic department in Cardiff has historically been based at University Hospital Wales (The Heath).
 The Heath is a large, tertiary teaching hospital with a wide range of specialities including paediatric surgery, covering a huge host of medical conditions.
-Shortly after the first COVID-19 pandemic lockdown, cardiothoracic services temporarily moved to University Hospital Llandough (UHL) in order to continue operating in a "green" zone throughout the pandemic.
-As services continually return to normality, the department is expected to return completely to the Heath in the near future.
+Shortly after the first COVID-19 pandemic lockdown, cardiothoracic services temporarily moved to University Hospital Llandough in order to continue operating in a "green" zone throughout the pandemic.
+As services continually return to normality, the department has now moved back to University Hospital Wales.